-In the spring of 1938, a group of landowners helped Ducks Unlimited Canada (DUC) begin work on what would become the organization’s first wetland project in Saskatchewan.
+In the spring of 1938, a group of landowners helped us begin work on what would become the organization’s first wetland project in Saskatchewan.

 Nearly 20 years before, Waterhen Marsh had been drained in order to increase farmland and agricultural production in the area.
 However, the marsh’s peat bottom with what the locals called “sour soils” didn’t produce as was hoped and following some of the worst drought the area had ever seen, local farmers were beleaguered by poor crops, peat fires, smoke and blowing dust.